 Commuting bikes are where belt drive systems are most likely to be relevant.
 Many companies already have options for a belt drive bicycle particularly for single-speed bikes with internally geared options.
 A belt drive bicycle makes for a great commuting option because of their cleanliness and lack of maintenance.

-Chain or Belt Drive Bikes
+Chain versus Belt Drive Bikes

+Is a belt drive or chain better for a bike?
 Despite the many advantages outlined of a belt drive bicycle, the more conventional chain continue to dominate the market.
 Belt drives are compatible with the majority of bikes subject to frame modification.
 Chains make more sense for those on long treks with a conventional chain much simpler to replace while somewhere remote.
 The conventional chain will be part of the furniture for the foreseeable future.

 Due to the smaller volume of bikes available and the nascent technology the price of belt drive bikes continue to be high.
 Gates carbon belt drive system carries a premium which covers the extra design effort, a belt splitter and the belt itself of course.
 Hopefully it never wears out in your tenure but if it does then a replacement will set you back around 5x that of a conventional chain solution.

 The advantages and disadvantages of belt drive bikes hopefully help you decide if one will be right for you with your next n+1 bike purchase.